 Everything in his yard has a story to it.
 He says that the shed in this picture has enough motors to run a factory.
 His brain is a never-ending factory of ideas.
 Mr. James says he has done this his entire life and he loves every minute.

 I asked him why, with all his know-how, does he not work on full size vehicles, or even work as a mechanic?
 He explained that he used to work on vehicles from time to time, and he and his son worked on his son’s car together.
-Whenever his son passed away, he said he was done working on cars because that was his and his son’s thing to do.
+When his son passed away, he said he was done working on cars because that was his and his son’s thing to do.

 His creations are so unique, and the stories that he provided were great to listen to.
 Before I headed back home after meeting him, he pointed at his old pick-up truck.
 He was telling me that he and his wife rode down to Florida to pick her up a brand new Honda vehicle.
-Looking at his truck, I knew it had a few miles on it, but I wouldn't go all the way to Florida on it.
+Looking at his truck, I knew it had a few miles on it, but I wouldn't go all the way to Florida in it.

 He said his wife had tore that new car up not long after having it, so I had to ask, how have you had this truck here and it still run as good as it does?